-- The deployment of staff met people's needs and kept them safe.
+• The deployment of staff met people's needs and kept them safe.
 Staffing levels were assessed daily, or when the needs of people changed, to ensure people's safety.
-We were told existing staff would be contacted to cover shifts in circumstances such as sickness and annual leave, and agency staff were used when required. - People and staff told us the service had enough staff to keep people safe.
-One person told us, "There all around the place the staff are."
-A member of staff said, "I think we have enough staff, we're a good team." - The provider followed safe and effective recruitment practices.
+We were told existing staff would be contacted to cover shifts in circumstances such as sickness and annual leave, and agency staff were used when required.

+• People and staff told us the service had enough staff to keep people safe.
+One person told us, "They [staff] are there when I call them."
+A member of staff said, "We definitely have enough staff, and we trust each other."

+The provider followed safe and effective recruitment practices.
 This included checks with the Disclosure and Barring Service (DBS), requesting references from previous employers about their conduct in previous jobs and health checks.
 DBS checks provide information including details about convictions and cautions held on the Police National Computer.
-The information helps employers make safer recruitment decisions. - Records showed staff belonged to the relevant professional body.
+The information helps employers make safer recruitment decisions.
+Records showed staff belonged to the relevant professional body.
 Documentation confirmed that all nurses employed had an up to date registration with the Nursing Midwifery Council (NMC).